Healthy Italian Cooking at Home

 Add all the sauce ingredients to the skillet, except the parsley.
 Bring to a boil, reduce heat and simmer about 30 seconds.
 Pour sauce over cutlet that are on the platter and sprinkle with parsley.
 I like to serve scallopini with a green vegetable.

-Authentic Italian cooking is not just pasta as many people think here in the States.
-Portion sizes are much smaller, and pasta is generally served as a first course, separate from the main entree.
+Authentic Italian cooking is not just pasta, as many people think, here in the States.
+In Italy, portion sizes are much smaller and pasta is generally served as a first course, separate from the main entree.
 Family meals are important events and diners are encouraged to savor their food.
-Vegetables and fruits are prepared to enhance and accompany the flavors of the main course.
-Vegetables, such as, eggplant, asparagus, artichokes, peppers, fennel, spinach, beans, and escarole are most commonly used.
-Italian cuisine places emphasis on the quality and freshness of ingredients and most Italian cuisine originates from frugality and poverty.
+Italian cuisine places emphasis on the quality and freshness of ingredients and most Italian cuisine originates from frugality.
 Locally grown and regional products are the basis for meals.
+Vegetables and fruits are used to enhance and accompany the flavors of the main course.
+Vegetables, such as, eggplant, asparagus, artichokes, peppers, fennel, spinach, beans and escarole are most commonly used.

 The dish featured here, will demonstrate how vegetables flavor and support the main dish protein.
-This dish features fennel, which is a vegetable that is not well know, but is showing up more and more in food magazines and cooking shows.
+This dish features fennel, which is a vegetable that is not well know, but is showing up more and more in food magazines and on cooking shows.
 Fennel is a bulbous vegetable with a tall, wispy, frond top that looks rather like dill.
 The fronds can be used in salads or to dress a serving plate, but the main attraction of fennel is the bulb itself.
-It’s very firm and crunchy, and it tastes a bit like licorice and anise.
-It has a fresh, bright taste and is excellent for salads or slaws.
-It can also be grilled or braised until tender and it becomes sweet, mild and delicious.
+It’s very firm and crunchy and it tastes a bit like anise.
+It has a fresh taste and is excellent for salads or slaws.
+It can also be grilled or braised until it becomes tender and sweet, mild and delicious.

 Fish Braised With Fennel, Artichokes and Lemons

 In this recipe you can use any firm white fish fillets that are found in your region, such as, halibut, cod, grouper or bass.
-I also prefer frozen artichoke hearts to bottled types because I think the frozen taste much fresher.
+I also prefer fresh or frozen artichoke hearts to bottled types because I think the frozen taste much fresher.
 This is a typical Italian preparation for fish fillets and includes many mediterranean flavors.
-Give it a try for your next meal and let me know how you like it.
+Give this recipe a try for your next meal.

 You will need: